cyrusDev1/tomodachi/README.md

 I decided to create the backend routes with flask because that's what we saw at cold, I wanted to deepen.

 ## Storage
-I decided to create the backend routes with flask because that's what we saw at cold, I wanted to deepen.

 ![sql](https://miro.medium.com/max/720/1*ux31K4sYNM8dJ40LPJu9lg.webp)